kennethrey13/openair-cn/README.md

 # NOTICE:
+This repository is no longer maintained.
+We have migrated to primarily using open5gs due to a more responsive core development team and stronger commitment to stability for use outside a research environment.

+# Old Readme:
 This repo (https://github.com/uw-ictd/openair-cn.git) is a fork of the OpenAirInterface EPC (https://github.com/OPENAIRINTERFACE/openair-cn.git) is specifically intended to be a stable, long-term-support version of the code for use by people who simply want to get up and running with a basic LTE EPC.
 The EPC currently targets Release 14, which is the last of the LTE-Advanced releases before 5G; we have no current plans to support any other release.

 ## Which Branches Are Important And What Are The Changes?